abihassen/abihassen.github.io/index.md

 ---
 <img class="profile-picture" src="{{site.baseurl}}/{{site.profile-picture}}">

-I am a political philosophy student, attorney, technologist, co-founder of [Black Movement-Law Project](http://bmlp.org), a legal support rapid response group that grew out of the uprisings in Ferguson, Baltimore, and elsewhere.
-I am also partner at [O’Neill and Hassen LLP](http://oandh.net), a law practice focused on indigent criminal defense.
-Prior to this current work, I was the Mass Defense Coordinator at the [National Lawyers Guild](http://nlg.org).
+I am a political philosophy student, attorney, technologist, and partner at [O’Neill and Hassen LLP](http://oandh.net), a law practice focused on indigent criminal defense.
+I am also co-founder of [Black Movement-Law Project](http://bmlp.org), a legal support rapid response group that grew out of the uprisings in Ferguson, Baltimore, and elsewhere.
+Formerly, I was Mass Defense Coordinator at the [National Lawyers Guild](http://nlg.org).
 I have also worked as a political campaign manager and strategist, union organizer, and community organizer.

 I am particularly interested in exploring the nature and potentials of movement organizing and the interface of political organizations and social movements with other complex systems (e.g. the law, capitalism, racism, climate).